kotlin-hands-on/hands-on/Full Stack Web App with Kotlin Multiplatform/05_Building_the_Frontend.md

 As the user submits their text, we create a new `ShoppingListItem`.
 Its priority is set to be the number of exclamation points in the input, and its description is the input with all exclamation points removed.
 This turns `Peaches!! 🍑` into a `ShoppingListItem(desc="Peaches 🍑", priority=2)`.

 The generated `ShoppingListItem` gets sent to the server via the API client we built before.
-Lastly, we update the UI by by obtaining the new list of `ShoppingListItem`s from the server, updating our application state, and letting React do its re-rendering magic.
+Lastly, we update the UI by obtaining the new list of `ShoppingListItem`s from the server, updating our application state, and letting React do its re-rendering magic.

 #### Crossing off items